Accounting

 Balance Sheet (Cash, AR, AP) | $50,000 | 10% | High-volume, but usually reconciled separately |

 Numerical thresholds are necessary but not sufficient.
 SEC Staff Accounting Bulletin No. 99 makes clear that exclusive reliance on quantitative benchmarks is not appropriate.
 A variance can be small in dollar terms and still matter if it involves a related party, masks an offsetting error, affects a covenant, or represents a meaningful trend.
-Strong frameworks combine quantitative triggers with qualitative judgment.

 Three variances you would actually see at close